Children love to make interactive crafts for Bible stories. It makes the Bible story come alive and they can reenact the story over and over again.

 empowernetwork.com- My wife and I have 8 children and I like to write about arguments I have with people about Catholic culture which is so juxtaposed to the prevalent culture in the USA.

 canadiancatechist.com- I am trying to provide a blog site that is less geared towards another opinion, and more focused on what The Catholic Church truly teaches.
 I will provide short, but thorough catechesis on all subjects Catholic, starting with The Apostles Creed.
 Working through all twelve articles in a systematic, ordered way.
 All material is available for reprint, to be copied, forwarded or used in anyway to help advance The Truth of The Church, please just give a mention if doing so.
 I welcome questions and comments also.

-Need some worksheets for your comprehensive kindergarten classroom?
-Here are a few links to FREE kindergarten worksheets:
+Need some worksheets for your comprehensive preschool classroom?
+Here are a few links to FREE preschool worksheets:

 kidslearningstation.com- Collections of worksheets for learning the alphabet, numbers, shapes, colors, math, phonics, etc.